 Such provisions must be read in conjunction with 555 CMR 2.03(5), which provides that, “[i]n any instance in which an individual has a conflict precluding that person from exercising their authority under 555 CMR, their duties shall be exercised by the next most senior supervisor within the Agency, or if there is no such supervisor without a conflict of interest within the Agency, by an individual designated by the most senior disqualified individual’s appointing authority.”

+If an agency head and an immediate subordinate are both disqualified from receiving investigative reports under 555 CMR 1.01(2)(b), an individual shall be designated pursuant to 555 CMR 2.03(5), and that individual should consult with the General Counsel of the Commission regarding the reporting process.

-Uses of Force, Injuries, and Deaths
+Reporting of Uses of Force, Injuries, and Deaths

-555 CMR 1.00 in part governs the handling, investigation, and reporting by agencies of information alleging or evidencing officer misconduct, including those involving uses of force, injuries, or deaths.
+555 CMR 1.00 in part governs the reporting by agencies of information alleging or evidencing officer misconduct, including forms involving uses of force, injuries, or deaths.
 555 CMR 6.00: Use of Force by Law Enforcement Officers sets forth various requirements for agencies and officers concerning uses of force, injuries, and deaths.
-In particular, 555 CMR 6.07(1) provides, in part, that “agencies shall develop and implement a policy and procedure for reporting the use of force,” that “shall mandate reporting such incidents including, but not limited to, officer-involved injuries or deaths as described in [the regulations].”
+With respect to the reporting of information, 555 CMR 6.07(1) provides in part that “agencies shall develop and implement a policy and procedure for reporting the use of force,” which “shall mandate reporting such incidents including, but not limited to, officer-involved injuries or deaths as described in [the regulations].”
 Similarly, 555 CMR 6.09 requires, in part, that “agencies shall develop and implement a policy and procedure for reporting a use of force that results in a death or serious bodily injury.”
 And 555 CMR 6.08(4) states, consistent with M.G.L. c.
-6E, § 14(e), that, “[i[f a law enforcement officer utilizes or orders the use of kinetic impact devices, rubber bullets, [conducted energy devices (CEDs)], [tear gas or other chemical weapons (CWs)], [electronic control weapons (ECWs)], or a dog against a crowd, the law enforcement officer’s appointing agency shall file a report with the Commission” with certain details.
+6E, § 14(e), that, “[i]f a law enforcement officer utilizes or orders the use of kinetic impact devices, rubber bullets, [conducted energy devices (CEDs)], [tear gas or other chemical weapons (CWs)], [electronic control weapons (ECWs)], or a dog against a crowd, the law enforcement officer’s appointing agency shall file a report with the Commission” with certain details.

 555 CMR 1.00 and 555 CMR 6.00 must be read in conjunction.

 Neither set of regulations relieves agencies or officers of any obligations they may have under the other set.

-In particular, an agency is required to submit a report when an officer utilizes or orders the use of tear gas, or any other chemical weapon (CW), rubber bullets or pellets, a kinetic impact device, an electronic control weapon (ECW), a conducted energy device (CED), or a dog against a crowd, pursuant to M.G.L. c.
-6E, § 14(e) and 555 CMR 6.08(4).
+The phrases “excessive, prohibited, or deadly force” and “improper use of force” in 555 CMR 1.00 should be construed by reference to the provisions of 555 CMR 6.00.

 Agency policies and procedures shall provide for the reporting to the Commission of all serious bodily injuries, and officer-involved injuries and deaths, as those terms are defined in 555 CMR 6.03, regardless of whether the injury or death was suffered by an officer or a member of the public.

 Location and Date of Alleged Incidents

-555 CMR 1.01 governs the handling by agencies of officer-misconduct complaints that they receive.
+555 CMR 1.01 in part governs the handling by agencies of initial reports that they receive.

-The obligations in 555 CMR 1.01 apply without regard to whether an alleged incident occurred within Massachusetts or outside its borders.
+The obligations in 555 CMR 1.01 apply without regard to whether an incident allegedly occurred within the agency’s jurisdiction and without regard to whether it allegedly occurred within Massachusetts.

-The obligations in 555 CMR 1.01 do not apply to a complaint that an agency receives if: the complaint was addressed by the agency prior to the promulgation of 555 CMR 1.00 on June 24, 2022; or the complaint alleges conduct as to which both criminal and civil liability would be barred by applicable statutes of limitations.
+The obligations in 555 CMR 1.01 do not apply to an initial report that an agency receives if: the initial report was addressed by the agency prior to the promulgation of 555 CMR 1.00 on June 24, 2022; or the initial report alleges only misconduct as to which both criminal and civil liability would be barred by applicable statutes of limitations.

-Complaints Submitted to the Commission
+Submissions by Members of the Public to the Commission